grafana/grafana/docs/sources/enterprise/access-control-refactor/assign-manage-fixed-roles.md

   - xxx
 ---

-# Assign and manage fine-grained access control permissions
+# Assign and manage fixed roles

 This topic describes how to:

-- Assign a fine-grained access control role to a user within the context of an organization
+- Assign a fixed role to a user within the context of an organization administrator.
-- Assign a fine-grained access control role to a user to multiple organizations, within the context of a server administration.
+- Assign a fixed role to a user within the context of a server administration.
+This approach enables you to assign a fixed role to a user who belongs to multiple organizations.

 In both cases, the assignment applies only to the user role within the affected organization, and no other organizations.
 For example, if you grant the user the **Data source editor** role in the **Main** organization, then the user can edit data sources in the **Main** organization, but not in other organizations.